privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 3. Concatenate all the ordered file checksums into a single string.
 4. Compute the final SHA256 checksum on the concatenated checksum string.

-The listed steps are equivalent to the following bash command:
+The listed steps are equivalent to the following bash command.
+This command works for both a directory model path and a single-file model path, yielding the expected result in both cases:

 ```
 find <model_path> -type f -exec sha256sum {} \; | sort -k 2 | awk '{print $1}' | tr -d '\n' | sha256sum | awk '{print $1}'